yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach.rst

 Previous steps can be repeated to Teach different models to Pickit Teach.
 In one product file up to 8 different models can be taught.
 This means that Pickit Teach is capable of looking for 8 different shapes in one detection.
-See :ref:`Using-the-model-id-in-a-robot-program` on how you can use the model id in a robot program.
+See :ref:`how-to-multiple-models` on how you can use the model id in a robot program.

 Detecting object(s)
 ~~~~~~~~~~~~~~~~~~~